elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 * Issues:
   * The packing list does not match the parts list in the assembly instructions.
 All necessary parts appear to be present, though not counted or grouped identically.
 Also, the assembly instructions do not include the 4040-M5 T nuts or M5 12mm screws necessary to attach the filament sensor to the printer.
   * The "foam dust filter" is not explained thoroughly in the assembly instructions.
 It really is just a piece of foam, cut to size, with a hole cut into it for the filament to pass through and scrape off dust along the way.
   * It is not entirely clear how the PTFE tube is supposed to sit in the extruder.
-When unloading filament using the printer console, the extruder runs backwards and kicks out not only the filament but also the PTFE tube.
-The assembly instructions indicate that it is necessary to chamfer the tube, i.e. shave off some of the exterior with a razorblade.
+When unloading filament using the printer console, the extruder runs backward and kicks out not only the filament but also the PTFE tube.
+The assembly instructions indicate that it is necessary to chamfer the tube, i.e. shave off some of the exteriors with a razor blade.
 An imperfect chamfer may be responsible for the PTFE tube not staying in place during filament unloading.
   * This step can be revisited after the enclosure is in place, following [Part 2 Step 10](#part-2--10-installing-the-support-brackets).
   * To prevent the PTFE tube from snagging on the frame, especially when traveling from the front right side to the back right side, install at least two clips to the inside top of the enclosure lid and pass the PTFE tube through the clips.
 This arrangement should keep the PTFE tube out of snagging risk while also allowing the PTFE tube to reach all corners of the bed.
 <center>